Chart Color Schemes

 Edwardstown shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-The area's educational profile is notable regionally, with university qualification rates at 33.7% of residents aged 15+, surpassing the South Australian average of 25.7% and that of the SA4 region (28.1%).
+The area's educational profile is notable regionally with university qualification rates at 33.7%, surpassing South Australia's average of 25.7% and the SA4 region's rate of 28.1%.
 Bachelor degrees are most prevalent at 21.9%, followed by postgraduate qualifications (8.9%) and graduate diplomas (2.9%).
-Trade and technical skills are prominent, with 29.9% of residents aged 15+ holding vocational credentials – advanced diplomas (10.2%) and certificates (19.7%).
+Vocational skills are prominent, with 29.9% of residents aged 15+ holding credentials such as advanced diplomas (10.2%) and certificates (19.7%).

 Educational participation is high at 28.3%, including 8.7% in tertiary education, 8.0% in primary education, and 4.8% pursuing secondary education.